 Your vehicle is equipped with a computer that monitors the engine's emission control system.
 This system is commonly known as the On Board Diagnostics System (OBD-II).
 This OBD-II system protects the environment by ensuring that your vehicle continues to meet government emission standards.
-The OBD-II system also assists the service technician in properly servicing your vehicle.
-When the Check engine/Service engine soon light illuminates, the OBD-II system has detected a malfunction.
-Temporary malfunctions may cause your Check engine/Service engine soon light to illuminate.
+The OBD-II system also assists your authorized dealer in properly servicing your vehicle.
+When the the transmission illuminates, the OBD-II system has detected a malfunction.
+Temporary malfunctions may cause your indicator to illuminate.
 Examples are:

-1. The vehicle has run out of fuel.
-(The engine may misfire or run poorly.)
+1. The vehicle has run out of fuel-the engine may misfire or run poorly.